tashagrc/tashagrc/README.md

 ## Hi there 👋 I'm Natasha

 Thank you for visiting my profile!
-I'm a computer science student interested in mobile development.
+I'm a computer science student from BINUS University interested in mobile development.

 ### 📫 How to reach me:
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/natasharadika/)